walshie4/walshie4.github.io/data/about.md

 ------------------

-This site serves as a means for me to practice web development (something I've always dreaded), and share things I find important / intresting with the world.
+This site serves as a means for me to practice web development (something I've always dreaded), and share things I find important / interesting with the world.

 --------------------